isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Schema Description
 ++++++++++++++++++

-For detailed table information, including full table ID, table description and field descriptions, click on the blue plus sign (+) on the left-hand side.
-Table labels (as described above) will also display.
+For detailed table information, click on the blue plus sign (+) on the left-hand side.

 .. image:: BigQueryTableSearchUI-descriptions.png
    :align: center

+The following information is displayed:
+   * Full ID - This is the Project, Dataset ID, and Table ID concatenated with periods between them.
+The Full ID is used in SQL queries.
+   * Dataset ID - The BigQuery dataset of the table.
+A data set is a group of related tables.
+   * Table ID - The BiqQuery table ID.
+   * Description - A description of the table, which includes information such as how the data was created, its source, data type, and contents.
+   * Schema -The schema displays the Field Name, Type, Mode and Field Description.

+Table labels (as described above) will also display.

 Table Preview
 ++++++++++++++